hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/intro.md

 >> The Job object is responsible for creating and managing pods defined in a template in the Job specification.
 These pods generally run until successful completion.
 The Job object coordinates running a number of pods in parallel.

-You will learn:
+In the following steps you will learn:

-- How Jobs are defined and work in Kubernetes
+- how Jobs are defined and work in Kubernetes,
-- How Kubernetes resilience recovers failed jobs
+- how Kubernetes resilience recovers failed jobs,
-- How Job can serially or in parallel
+- how Job can serially or in parallel,
-- Why it's more efficient to run Jobs in parallel
+- why it's more efficient to run Jobs in parallel,
-- How Jobs can process a work queue
+- how Jobs can process a work queue.

 The Jobs feature is described in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
 More references to documentation is listed at the end of this scenario.